ClairDeLuna01/Carcasum/README.md

     - libsdl2-mixer-dev

-to install these requirements you can run this command:
+To install these requirements you can run this command:

     sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsdl2-mixer-dev